Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 Pre-revenue and early-revenue companies should be on free tiers and self-serve paid plans.
 Enterprise agent platforms are excellent — for enterprises.

-• Already on Intercom — turn on Fin.
+- Already on Intercom — turn on Fin.
+Already on HubSpot — turn on Breeze.

 Don't pay before you've connected the tool to your real site and asked it a hard question.
 The agents that pass that test are the ones worth paying for.